Creative Carbon Scotland at the Edinburgh Festival Fringe

 The Fringe Swap Shop

-On the final days of the Edinburgh Festival Fringe, Creative Carbon Scotland co-hosts the Fringe Swap Shop inviting companies and individuals participating in the festival to bring good quality props, costumes and set materials to be reused by other productions or members of the local community.
+On the final days of the Edinburgh Festival Fringe, Creative Carbon Scotland helps to signpost the Fringe Swap Shop, which invites companies and individuals participating in the festival to bring good quality props, costumes and set materials to be reused by other productions or members of the local community.
+While the dropping off of items is limited to companies and individuals participating in the Edinburgh Festival Fringe, the collecting and reusing of items from the Swap Shop is open to anyone, and can be an excellent opportunity to acquire free wood, stage props and fabric, amongst other materials.
 Participants can contact Fringe Central or email@example.com to find out more about what can be donated.

 In previous years we have undertaken data collection, reporting and recording of the event.
 See the comments from Zero Waste Scotland in 2018, the case study of 2017 Swap Shop, the 2014 Swap Shop report.

 Our Green Arts Initiative is part of our year-round work supporting Scottish-based venues, companies, agencies and other cultural organisations to reduce their environmental impact and increase their sustainability.
 We also open up membership to organisations hosting venues as part of the Edinburgh Festival Fringe.
 All Edinburgh Festival Fringe venues who are members of the Green Arts Initiative have a ‘badge’ on their EdFringe.com listing to highlight their commitment to audience members.
 Some examples include Assembly Hall, Pleasance Courtyard and Greenside!